Seagate/corio/docs/YAML_documents/yaml_structure.md

 ---

-**TEST_ID** can be test ticket which is used for JIRA update or any unique string which is used to create execution log file and for searching through execution logs.
+**TEST_ID** can be test ticket which is used for JIRA update or any unique string which is used to create log file for searching through run logs.

 **object_size** can be given as fixed values, list of values and range of values for test workload, Range for object size can be mentioned using start and end.